EEGKit/openvibe-sdk/plugins/processing/tools/doc/boxes/Doc_BoxAlgorithm_ExternalProcessing.rst

 .. image:: images/Doc_BoxAlgorithm_ExternalProcessing.png

-Launches an external program which can then processes data.
+Launches an external program which can then process data.
 This box and the program communicate using TCP connection and a defined protocol.

 This box allows to externalize data processing into an external program.
 It sends EBML data in chunks according to a specified protocol, the external application must respond with an EBML response following